-• If the link is visually hidden at first, it must be visible when keyboard focus moves to the link.
+- If the link is visually hidden at first, it must become visible when keyboard focus moves to the link.

-• If the link is clicked, it should move focus to the main content.
+- When the link is clicked, it should move focus to the main content.
+The next

-Note that even though all content should be inside a landmark region, skip links can be outside any landmarks.
-If a user is mainly navigating by landmarks, skip links inside a landmark may be just extra info.
+Even though all content should be inside a landmark region, skip links can be outside any landmarks.
+If a user is navigating using landmark regions, having skip links inside a landmark may be excessively verbose.
+Since the skip link is the first item on the page, it is always easily findable.

 Skip links should be the first focusable element on a page.
-In our example we put the skip link inside <header> landmark for consistency.
+In this example, the skip link is inside the <header>

 <body>